-Dr. Gordon Schooley, our Chief Regulatory Officer, is party to an amended and restated employment agreement with BeyondSpring U.S., dated as of November 10, 2016.
-Dr. Schooley's employment agreement provides for an annual base salary of \$250,000, which is subject to review and adjustment in accordance with company policy.
-Dr. Schooley's base salary for fiscal year 2018 was \$250,000.
-Dr. Schooley is eligible for an annual merit bonus of 20% of his annual salary based on certain pre-specified milestones.
+Dr. Gordon Schooley, our Chief Regulatory Officer, is party to an amended and restated employment agreement with BeyondSpring U.S., dated as of November 10, 2016, as amended by that letter amendment effective January 1, 2020.
+Beginning in fiscal year 2020, Dr. Schooley's employment agreement provides for an annual base salary of \$300,000, which is subject to review and adjustment in accordance with company policy.
+Dr. Schooley's base salary for fiscal year 2019 was \$250,000.
+Dr. Schooley is eligible for an annual merit bonus in accordance with company policy (target annual bonus of 35% and 30% of base salary for fiscal year 2020 and 2019, respectively).
 Dr. Schooley is also eligible to receive payment for the cost of medical insurance for him and his wife.
 Dr. Schooley is required to use his best efforts to remain in our employment for a minimum of three years, but his employment is at will, and can be terminated by us at any time and by Dr. Schooley upon four weeks' notice.
 Dr. Schooley's employment agreement contains a two year non-solicit of employees, a confidentiality provision and an assignment of intellectual property provision.